-2. Befriend a turtle at the Cook Museum.
+2. Befriend a Mexican Alligator Lizard at the Cook Museum.

 3. Ride the cars at the Athens Kiddie Carnival.

-4. Release the butterflies and get In Full Swing at HBG.
+4. Release the butterflies and let the fun unfold during Origami in the Garden at HBG.

 5. Find all the clues on the Kid’s Big Spring Scavenger Hunt.